 Lastly, if you have not had your annual skin check (or ever had one) I want to urge you to get this done as soon as possible.
 Summertime is a great time to get checked since we tend to spend a lot more time out in the sun during these warmer months.
 I am extremely passionate about this, as both of my parents have previously had skin cancer.

 My mom was diagnosed with melanoma a few years ago and has a huge scar in her back to prove it.
-Thankfully, a friend of hers encouraged her to get a skin check and the dermatologist found it in its very early stages, so she is currently healthy and skin cancer-free.
+Thankfully, a friend of hers encouraged her to get a skin check and the dermatologist found it in its very early stages, so she is currently healthy and cancer-free.

 Skin checks take hardly any time at all, are completely painless, and could potentially save your life, so please don’t put this off!
 Again, the staff at Dermatology Specialists of KC are great and would love to see you for this.

 questions? reach out anytime!

-If you have any questions or comments about anything I talked about in this post, please don’t hesitate to reach out to me via DM on Instagram @wellnessforthewin or email me at email@example.com.
+If you have any questions or comments about anything in this post, please don’t hesitate to reach out to me!
+You can do so via DM on Instagram @wellnessforthewin or email me at email@example.com.

 Thank you for reading and have a great week!